avbentem/airtime-calculator/README.md

 See it in action on <https://avbentem.github.io/lorawan-airtime-ui>.

 ## To do

 This is work in progress.
 Version 1 should include:

-- definition of maximum duty cycle(s) per region
+- definition of maximum duty cycle(s) and dwell time per region
 - layout fixes (results; form inputs in Firefox; hide number spinner; pointer for help tooltips)

 Next versions might include: